ariloytynoja/pagan-msa/examples/readme.txt

 - reference_codon.fas : simulated reference alignment.
 - reference_tree.nhx  : reference phylogeny with some nodes tagged for placement.
+- reference_tree.nwk  : reference phylogeny without tags.
 - input_ngs.fastq     : simulated Illumina reads.
 - input_ngs_primates.fastq : a subset of the one above.

 The data can be analysed using the following command:

+UNGUIDED PLACEMENT:

+pagan --ref-seqfile reference_codon.fas --ref-treefile reference_tree.nwk \
+ --queryfile input_ngs.fastq --outfile read_alignment --fast --fragments

+GUIDED PLACEMENT:

 pagan --ref-seqfile reference_codon.fas --ref-treefile reference_tree.nhx \
- --queryfile input_ngs.fastq --outfile read_alignment
+ --queryfile input_ngs.fastq --outfile read_alignment --fast --guided \
+ --fragments

 The resulting alignments will be written to file read_alignment.fas.

 If we add the option '--config-log-file':

-pagan --ref-seqfile reference_codon.fas --ref-treefile reference_tree.nhx \
+pagan --ref-seqfile reference_codon.fas --ref-treefile reference_tree.nwk \
---queryfile input_ngs.fastq --outfile read_alignment --config-log-file simple.cfg
+ --queryfile input_ngs.fastq --outfile read_alignment --fast --fragments \
+ --config-log-file simple.cfg

 the arguments used for the analysis will be written to the file 'simple.cfg'.
 This file works as a log file of the specific settings used for the analysis and allows repeating